Budokan Peter Pan

-Budokan Peter Pan: DDT 15th Anniversary, Ultra-Luxurious 4-Hour Special Until Dawn! (武道館ピーターパン〜DDTの15周年、ドーンと見せます超豪華4時間SP!〜, Budōkan Pītā Pan: DDT no jūgo-shūnen, dōn to misemasu chōgōka yon-jikan supesharu!) was a professional wrestling event promoted by DDT Pro-Wrestling (DDT).
+Budokan Peter Pan: Celebrating DDT’s 15th Anniversary, A Spectacular 4-Hour Special (武道館ピーターパン〜DDTの15周年、ドーンと見せます超豪華4時間SP〜, Budōkan Pītā Pan: DDT no Jūgo-shūnen, Dōn to Misemasu Chōgōka Yon-jikan Supesharu) was a professional wrestling event promoted by DDT Pro-Wrestling (DDT).
 The event took place on August 18, 2012, in Tokyo at the Nippon Budokan.
 The event featured ten matches, three of which were contested for championships.
 The event aired on Fighting TV Samurai.

 Storylines

 The Budokan Peter Pan event featured ten professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 By winning the King of DDT tournament on July 8, Kenny Omega earned a title match in the main event against KO-D Openweight Champion Kota Ibushi.

 Event

 Preceding the main card was the "Muscle Offers Time Musclehouse 10.5 Dark Match Rising", a twelve-man tag team match pitting wrestlers from DDT's sub-brand Muscle against wrestlers from the Style-E promotion, which turned into a 7-on-6 handicap match once Muscle Sakai entered the match.
+Team Muscle emerged victorious after Sakai hit Choun "Bones" Shiryu with the "Verdict" for a pinfall victory.

-In the opening ceremony, Sunplaza Nakano-kun performed a special version of "Ōkina Tamanegi no Shita de" on stage.
+Next, in the opening ceremony, Sunplaza Nakano-kun performed a special version of "Ōkina Tamanegi no Shita de" on stage.